 Team Culture over Project Culture

 In this type of culture project is king.
 If scope, budget and time are met, the project is a success.
-Often the scope is fixed and quality gets undermined due to pressure of impossible deadlines (considering the fixed scope).
-Project management is done via Gantt charts and every hour the developer works is tracked by a complex time tracking tool.
-Every week an extensive report is composed with unreadable graphs describing the output of the project team.
+Often the scope is fixed and quality gets undermined due to the pressure of impossible deadlines (considering the fixed scope).
+Project management is done via Gantt charts and every hour the developer works are tracked by a complex time tracking tool.
+Every week an extensive report is composed of unreadable graphs describing the output of the project team.